American RBST Foundation Flock USA0001

 how others work their sheep, pick every brain you can find, some ideas will

-be good some will be good examples of what not to do.
+be good some others will not work for you and will be good examples of what not to do.
 Create spaces where

 the sheep will feel comfortable coming and going and create a small area for